Health & Medical Needs

 Montacute School is committed to supporting pupils with medical needs and follow the procedures set out in the Department for Education 'Supporting pupils at school with medical conditions - December 2015' guidance.

-When a new child joins Montacute, parents will meet with the Medical Co-ordinator to discuss their child's health needs and to compile their medical history.
+When a new child joins Montacute, parents will meet with the Nurse to discuss their child's health needs and to compile their medical history.

 - all Healthcare Plans are received and up-to-date for each relevant child

 - all staff receive timely and specific training to meet the needs of any children they support

 - all medication is stored, administered and transported safely and accurately

 - medical policies and procedures are regularly reviewed and updated

 and will liaise with parents and other professionals when appropriate.